SebiAi/custom-nothing-glyph-tools/README.md

 ***

 # :interrobang: Troubleshooting
+## I can't find the modified audio file after using GlyphModder
+The file was modified in place, no other files were generated.

+If you want to confirm that the metadata was written correctly see [here](#glyph-composer-does-not-import-my-file).

 ## Glyph Composer does not import my file
 Make sure that the file has the right codec and the metadata is present:
 ```bash